Frequently Asked Questions

 Q: Can I combine my prize points with my partner?

 A: Yes, there may be advantages to doing this.
-You can also combine points with any other prize winner, if you know them.
+You can also combine points with any other prize winner, if they are willing to do so.

 Q: How are the spot prizes awarded?

-A: For the 2023 Novice Pairs, there are four prizes each on deals 1, 3, 4, and 7, and eight prizes on deal 6.
+A: There are four prizes each on six selected deals.
 On those boards two pairs will receive a prize for meeting the goals specified in the souvenir booklet.
-The two pairs will be calculated according to the formula on page 22 of the souvenir booklet (scores calculated as at 6 June, even if the scores are not final at that time).
-Additionally, there are a couple of spot prizes for selected pairs who achieve a unique top board on any board (these prizes will be personally chosen by the convenor).
+The two pairs will be calculated according to the formula on page 22 of the souvenir booklet (based on scores calculated two days after the final day of play, even if the scores are not complete at that time).
+Additionally, there are a couple of spot prizes for selected pairs who achieve a unique top board on any board – these prizes will be personally chosen by the convenor.

 Q: Why are the calculations for the spot prizes so complicated?